El Rosario Butterfly Sanctuary: A Complete Visitor’s Guide

 Every person or group who arrives gets their own guide so you won’t end up in a big group of people you don’t know.
 The guides work for tips so make sure to tip them once the tour is over.

-Our guide with a white cowboy hat walking along a path in the pine forests
+A guide with a white cowboy hat walking along a path in the pine forests

 Our guide at El Rosario

-Hiking To The Butterflies
+Hiking to the Butterflies

 El Rosario is quite a developed sanctuary and you will see from the entrance that it is built for a large number of tourists.
 The path goes up the hill to the main colony and you can choose to hike it or go by horseback.